 After winning first prizes in both the National Flute Association’s Baroque Flute Artist and Doctoral Dissertation Competitions, Mary Oleskiewicz quickly established herself as an international performer of historical flutes and the leading expert on the flutist, theorist and composer Johann Joachim Quantz.
 She is an authority on music at the 18th-century court of the Prussian King Frederick “the Great,” and her highly acclaimed essays, editions and recordings have focused on the music of Quantz, C.P.E.
 Bach, King Frederick, and the Bach family.

 A resident of Boston (USA) and Berlin (Germany), she has performed, lectured, and given masterclasses throughout Europe and North America, and in Japan, Australia and Mexico.
 She is a member of Boston’s Handel and Haydn Society Orchestra and has appeared as soloist with numerous period instrument ensembles, among them La Fontegara of Mexico City, Newton Baroque, Newport Baroque, Arcadia Players, Boston Pro Musica, and Chicago’s Baroque Band.
-She has released four solo recordings with the Hungaroton Classic and Naxos labels.
-A CD of flute concertos performed with Miklos Spanyi and Concerto Armonico is in production.
+She has released five solo recordings with the Hungaroton Classic and Naxos labels.
+A CD of flute concertos performed with Miklos Spanyi and Concerto Armonico has been just released.

 Mary Oleskiewicz’s recording projects are closely connected to her research and editing work.
 She is in the process of preparing first editions of the repertoire of two CDs released in 2011: Flute Sonatas by Frederick “the Great” (for Breitkopf & Härtel) and Johann Joachim Quantz (AR Editions).
 She recently edited the sonatas for flute, harp, oboe and viola da gamba for Carl Philipp Emanuel Bach: The Collected Works, taking into account newly available musical sources.